 Implementing a comprehensive community engagement platform for your campus can seem daunting.
 It can be beneficial to understand what other campuses have done to streamline communications and walk the line of ensuring staff, faculty, and students understand the platform while establishing use of the platform.

 GivePulse recently hosted a webinar with Courtney Lefebvre, Assistant Director of the Center for Campus & Community Engagement at Ohio University, who helped the campus adopt GivePulse in March 2020.
-They faced some challenges, including implementing GivePulse across multiple campuses, the pandemic, and connecting with partners.
+They faced some challenges, including implementing GivePulse across multiple campuses, the pandemic, and connecting with partners (watch the recording here).

 Today they have broad adoption by multiple campus departments and are tracking more community engagement outputs than ever before.
 Their journey with GivePulse offers insight to institutions just starting with a community engagement platform or those looking to scale their use to build bridges across units and streamline institutional processes.